Supporting Cardiac Care Services in Australia

 20% of cardiac care services are delivered in regional and remote areas of Australia4

-7% increase in demand for Cardiac implantable electronic devices (CIED) in Australia each year since 20194
+7% increase in demand for Cardiac implantable electronic devices (CIED) in Australia each year4

 About cardiac care in Australia